tompave/RailsBase16-builder/README.md

 This fork focusses on supporting the **Ruby** syntax and the **Ruby on Rails** framework (e.g. ERB views).
 It adds a more fine-grained syntax highlighting for specific elements of the Ruby language, but it only supports color schemes for **SublimeText** and **TextMate**.

 The [original base16](https://github.com/chriskempson/base16), on the other hand, is (also) an awesome and flexible system to quickly create color schemes for a variety of editors, IDEs, terminals, browser tools and code parsers.
-Check the original repo, as it features dynamic examples and documentation on the templates.
+Check out the original repo, as it features dynamic examples and documentation on the templates.

 ## Improved syntax highlighting